 She was welcomed at the airport by over 500 well-wishers and can’t go anywhere in her hometown without being stopped for photos and autographs and she refuses to disappoint anyone.
 Since returning from London, she has had quite the schedule.
 The 17-year-old has been honored on the floor of the Michigan State Senate, introduced Vice President Joe Biden, and presented the Liberty medal to boxing icon Muhammad Ali.
 She attempts to fulfill every autograph and picture request but is still adjusting to everything that comes with her success.

-Shields became the first member of her family to graduate from high school and started at Olivet College in August where she is studying business and journalism while training for her run at a second gold medal in Rio.
+Shields became the first member of her family to graduate from high school in 2013.